Adwai-T/Notes/Utilities/MongoDBsetup.md

 Robo 3t does not support connecting to remote mongo databases so we use the default software **mongo compass**.

 Link to accessdatabase : "mongodb+srv://learn:passwordHere@cluster0.dszax.mongodb.net/nameofdatabasehere?retryWrites=true&w=majority".

+## Access Remote Repo from Spring Application

+Defined in the Spring.md file.